dougolson/dougolson.github.io/_posts/2016-01-14-Vari-Mu-Compressor-Restoration.markdown

 ![tool](/img/webster/webster5.jpg)

 There are a number of mods that could be performed on this unit, and I'm a bit torn on that front.
 On the one hand, it's a vintage tube pre/compressor - why not just let it be what it is?
 I see no need to fill it with polypropylene capacitors and ultra low-noise resistors.
 On the other hand, it would be nice to have the compressor bypass switch on the front panel, and it would be pretty easy to add a couple more time constants to the CV circuit.
 An output control would be cool as well - it would be nice to be able to drive it hard and back off the output.
+The specs for the pre give a frequency response for the compressor that is pretty respectable: +/- .6 dB, 30 - 20,000 Hz.
+The pre is less impressive: -.8 to 0 dB, 100 - 10,000 Hz.
+Pretty rolled.
+I would guess that's almost certainly a function of the input transformer, which is probably cheap.
+It might be worth it to put a good one in.
+Another possibility would be to convert the EF86 to pentode operation, which lowers the miller capacitance, and *might* improve the high frequency response.
+Lot's of possibilities...

 I'm going to get the Webster up and running before I delve into any mods.
 Who knows - it may sound cool as it is, in which case it's probably better to leave well enough alone.